-- Lenny movie review: Director Bob Fosse and screenwriter/playwright Julian Barry’s unfocused, haphazard biopic about the polemical stand-up comedian Lenny Bruce is further impaired by the casting of edgy and neurotic but painfully unfunny Dustin Hoffman in the title role.
-On the plus side, Valerie Perrine is exceptional as Bruce’s troubled wife, stripper Honey Harlow.
+- Lenny movie (1974) review: Bob Fosse and Julian Barry’s haphazard biopic about polemical stand-up comedian Lenny Bruce is further impaired by the casting of an edgy but painfully unfunny Dustin Hoffman in the title role.
+On the plus side, Valerie Perrine is exceptional as Bruce’s troubled wife.

 The film itself, however, is only sporadically provocative or absorbing.
 In fact, considering the talent involved and the fertile material at hand, Lenny turns out to be a major artistic letdown.